PierreG25/Battery-Optimization/README.md

 \end{aligned}
 $$

-## Input Data Format
-The input is a CSV file with the following required columns:
-- `time`: datetime
-- `price`: electricity price (e.g. EUR/MWh)

 ## Part 1 Impact of the change in timestep (15min vs 1h) - Day-Ahead Market

 The model is designed to assess how shorter bidding intervals and increased price volatility impact: